Eva Gabrielsson: Writer, activist and architect

-As a writer, in addition to working with Stieg Larsson on his literary projects, she is the coauthor of several books, including a monograph on the subject of cohabitation in Sweden, a Swedish government study on how to create more sustainable housing, and a forthcoming study on the Swedish urban planner Per Olof Hallman.
+As a writer, in addition to working with Stieg Larsson on his literary projects, she is the co-author of several books, including a monograph on the subject of cohabitation in Sweden, a Swedish government study on how to create more sustainable housing, and a forthcoming study on the Swedish urban planner Per Olof Hallman.
 She has also translated Philip K. Dick's The Man in the High Castle into Swedish.
 As an activist, she works to end violence against women.

 People who knew Stieg Larsson, such as his friend Kurdo Baksi and Anders Hellberg, a colleague of Larsson's in the 1970s and 1980s, were surprised that he wrote the Millennium novels.
 Hellberg went so far as to suspect that Larsson is not the sole author of the series, reasoning that Larsson was simply not a good enough writer.
 Gabrielsson has been named as the most likely candidate, due to her chosen wording during at least one interview that seemed to imply co-authorship, although she later claimed she had been misquoted.
-In 2011 Gabrielsson expressed anger at such accusations and clarified "The actual writing, the craftsmanship, was Stieg's.
+In 2011, Gabrielsson expressed anger at such accusations and clarified "The actual writing, the craftsmanship, was Stieg's.
 But the content is a different matter.
 There are a lot of my thoughts, ideas and work in there."
-As an example she said he used her unfinished book about architect Per Olof Hallman to research locations for the Millennium series and that the two of them physically checked places together and discussed where the characters would live.
+As an example, she said he used her unfinished book about architect Per Olof Hallman to research locations for the Millennium series and that the two of them physically checked places together and discussed where the characters would live.

-Her architectural practice is currently involved in housing and office construction and heading a European Union initiative to create sustainable architecture in the Dalecarlia region.
+Her architectural practice is currently involved in housing and office construction and heading a European Union initiative to create sustainable architecture in the Dalarna region.